 "Thank you," she said to him, and though he waved her off, she repeated the sentiment.
 "Thank you for this."

-"You did all the work," he said.
-"Just be sure to send me a picture for my wall."
+"You did all the work," the older gentleman said.
+"Just be sure to send me a picture for my wall, okay?"

 "Your wall?"
 Billy questioned.